FramnkRulez/go-llm-router/README.md

 A Go library that routes LLM requests across multiple providers to maximize free tier usage and stay within API quotas.

 ## What it does
 This library helps you manage multiple LLM API providers (like Gemini, OpenRouter, etc.) by automatically routing requests to available providers based on their remaining quota.
 When one provider hits its daily limit, it will fall back to the next available provider.
-It's up to you to provide valid free models to the OpenRouter provider!
+It's up to you to provide valid models to each provider

 ## Installation